|Nutrition Facts (per serving)|

-Pasties have that incredible ability to suit just about everyone as the filling are easily changed to suit.
+Pasties have that incredible ability to suit just about everyone as the filling is easily changed to suit.
 Cornish Pasties and Welsh Oggies are perhaps the most famous and come filled with meat, potato, and swede (the British term for rutabaga).

 But if meat is not your thing, or you are looking for something a little lighter, you will love this Cheese, Onion, and Potato Pasty.
 The pastry is made with vegetable shortening, so no animal product there either.
 If you want an even more tasty pastry, then replace a third of the shortening with butter (but not more as the finished pastry will be too soft to hold the hefty filling).

 - For the Pastry: